GoranShekerov/ns-3-dce-umip-MobileIPv6/README.md

 In order to analize some network parametars as delay, jitter, throughput.. every application packet betwean CN and MN (or other control packets) must be uniquely identified (time and numerically).
 The ns3-tagging funcionality does not work with DCE so to accomplish analisis of the network parametars the folowing changes in the ns-3.20 and dce 1.2 code and additional module are implemented:

 - the function that creates the packets in the On-Off aplication (VoIP is implemented with On-Off) is modified to include generated time and numerical identification of the packet.
 In the simulation script, sinks in CN and MN nodes get this packets and send a copy to the "tpa" module.

-- the function that creates the packets in the On-Off aplication (VoIP is implemented with On-Off) is modified to include generated time and numerical identification of the packet.
-In the simulation script, sinks in CN and MN nodes get this packets and send a copy to the "tpa" module.

 - tpa module (short from traffic performance analyzer) is aimed to calculate the statistics for the network parametars in the sistem.